 Then talk with your insurance company or broker about increasing the limits on your car insurance to provide that.

-If there is not enough insurance to cover the costs and recovery from an auto accident the choice you have to make is taking what is there to get in insurance or trying to personally sue the at fault driver.
+If there is not enough insurance to cover the costs and recovery from an auto accident the choice you have to make is taking what is there to get in insurance or trying to personally sue the at-fault driver.
 In reality, what it means is there is not enough insurance to really compensate for the injuries.

 I have had many cases where someone was severely injured and their recovery was limited because there wasn’t sufficient insurance to cover the full cost of their injuries.
 I want to make sure my clients get made whole after they are hurt, but if the insurance coverage isn’t there you have limited options and none of them are good.

 It is so so important to understand what kind of and how much insurance you have BEFORE you need it.
-Often the cost in increasing coverage limits or adding UM or UIM to a policy is inexpensive and can make a huge impact if you are seriously hurt in a car accident.
+Often the cost of increasing coverage limits or adding UM or UIM to a policy is inexpensive and can make a huge impact if you are seriously hurt in a car accident.